SAP/arp142-hana/README.md

 # saphana-checks
 [![Travis CI](https://travis-ci.cloud.sap.corp/SAP-COE-HPTI/saphana-checks.svg?token=zqzFSWKfzYUkTBrvFzUG&branch=master)](https://travis-ci.cloud.sap.corp/SAP-COE-HPTI/saphana-checks)

+Linux OS checks for SAP HANA environments - SLES,RHEL for Intel x64 and IBM Power

 ## FAQ
 Q: Does it work on all linux versions - independend from distributions, kernel, filesystem, hana version?
 A: Yes, checks itself will make sure if they are applicalbe for environment.
 Checks are not complete, eg. filesystems/HANA specifics are not checked so far.